pushpalathabt/M1_application_smarthome/1.Requirements/README.md

 control of lighting equipments, air conditioning and heating, audio/video systems, security systems, kitchen appliances and all other equipments used in home systems is possible with this system.

+# Advantages
+Managing all of your home devices from one place.
+The convenience factor here is enormous.
+Flexibility for new devices and appliances.
+Maximizing home security.
+Remote control of home functions.
+Increased energy efficiency.
+Improved appliance functionality.
+Home management insights.

+# Disadvantages
+Significant installation costs.
+Reliable internet connection is crucial.
+Security issues.
+Technological problems in connected homes.
+You may lock yourself out of your own house.
+Helplessness if technology fails.
+Some people may not like smart technologies.
+Maintenance and repair issues.

+# SWOT Analysis

+# 4 W's and 1 H
+# Who
+coustomer / user who want their home smarter.
+# What
+Verify the details of the applainces .
+# When
+During the need of applainces .
+# Where
+Home location.
+# How
+Remotly controling the applainces.
+09876
+# High Level Requirements

+# Low Level Requirement